SEN Information report

 At Potters Green Primary School, all children are given a broad and balanced curriculum.
 Lessons are planned to address potential areas of difficulty and to remove barriers to pupils’ achievement.

-Children are identified as having SEN when their progress has slowed or stopped and any interventions put in place do not enable improvement.
+Children are identified as having SEND when their progress has slowed or stopped and any interventions put in place do not enable improvement.
 Special educational provision may be needed, namely provision different from or additional to that normally available to pupils of the same age.

 At Potters Green, once a Special Educational Need is identified, support is identified through four broad areas.
 They give an overview of the range of needs to be planned for.

 |2.
 Cognition and Learning.||-Moderate Learning Needs (MLD)